 Taught modules are usually assessed by unseen written examinations of 2.5 hours but, in certain cases other assessment methods may be used, such as in class presentations, or assessment entirely based on course essays.
 This is in addition to the compulsory dissertation.

-All Paris LLM students have to carry out research to complete a dissertation of either 7,500 or 15,000 words.
+All Paris LLM students have to carry out research to complete a dissertation of 15,000 words.
 For this purpose they have access to a variety of legal resources and receive training on how to use them.
 An individual dissertation supervisor is allocated for each student.